 Child abuse is any action by another person that causes significant harm to a child.
-The abuse can be physical, sexual or emotional, but can just as often be about a lack of love, care and attention.
+The abuse can be physical, sexual, psychological or emotional, but can just as often be about a lack of love, care and attention.
 An abused child will often experience more than one type of abuse, as well as other difficulties in their lives.

-Child abuse will often take place over a period of time, rather than being a one-off event.
+Child abuse may take place over a period of time, or may be a single event.
 Children may be abused in a variety of settings - such as the family, institutional or community setting.
 A child can be abused by those known to them or, more rarely, by others e.g. via the internet.
 An abuser can be an adult or adults, or another child or children and harm may occur intentionally or unintentionally.